trifectatechfoundation/teach-rs/exercises/book/P-final-project/mod.md

 It is time to submit a proposal for the final project.

 - Form groups of 2 or 3 people.
 Working solo is not permitted.
-- Build a small rust project
+- Build a small Rust project
 - Up to 2 groups can work on the same topic

 The proposal needs to be submitted by _30th of March, 2023_ by opening a Github repo, placing your proposal there, and granting access to [`@hdoordt`](https://github.com/hdoordt/).